hadywafa/DevOpsHub/others/hadywafa-experience/companies/OrchidaTax.md/orchida-tax.md

 # 🎙️ **Transcript-Style Answer**

+> Before i came, they were running a multi containers apps in VM in cloud provider in france called OVH and they was using docker swarm, i was responsible to migrate it to aws, so i build entire infrastructure using Iac using terraform , i used (EKS, Helm, ArgoCD, RabbitMQ, Redis)

+---

 > **Sure!**
 > In our current setup, we’re running a complete GitOps-driven CI/CD pipeline for our microservices hosted on **AWS EKS**.
 >